-1. The Supplier shall pack the ordered Items in such a manner that no damage can occur during despatch or transport.
+1. The Supplier shall pack the ordered Items in such a manner that no damage can occur during dispatch or transport.
 The Items must at least be wrapped in 15 cm of bubble wrap.

 Article 10: Inspections, complaints

-4. Notwithstanding any testing/inspection pursuant to this Article, the Supplier shall remain fully responsible for the Items and any such testing/inspection shall not diminish or otherwise affect the Supplier’s obligations under the Agreement.
+5. Notwithstanding any testing/inspection pursuant to this Article, the Supplier shall remain fully responsible for the Items and any such testing/inspection shall not diminish or otherwise affect the Supplier’s obligations under the Agreement.

-5. User’s right to carry out further inspections of specific Items shall in all cases remain unaffected.
+6. Company’s right to carry out further inspections of specific Items shall in all cases remain unaffected.

-6. The complaint obligation by virtue of Section 6:89 Dutch Civil Code and Section 7:23 Dutch Civil Code is excluded.
+7. Section 6:89 Dutch Civil Code and Section 7:23 Dutch Civil Code is excluded.

-Article 11: Warranty/Guarantees
+Article 11: Warranty

-2. The Supplier warrants/guarantees that the delivered Items:
+2. The Supplier warrants that the Items:

 a. are of good quality and free from failures and defects;

-b. are free from encumbrances;
+b. are free and clear of all liens and encumbrances;

 d. shall be delivered in full and ready for use;

-h. are asbestos free.
+j. are asbestos free;

-5. If the Supplier fails to fulfil its repair obligation and/or fails to complete its repair obligation within the set term – as well as in urgent cases – the User shall have the right to carry out the necessary repairs, or have them carried out by third parties, for the account and risk of the Supplier.
+5. If the Supplier fails to fulfil its repair obligation and/or fails to complete its repair obligation within the set term – as well as in urgent cases – the Company shall have the right to carry out the necessary repairs, or have them carried out by third parties, for the account and risk of the Supplier.

-12. The provisions of this Article do not exempt the Supplier from its liability under law.
+10. The provisions of this Article do not exempt the Supplier from its liability under law.

 Article 12: (Product) Liability

-1. The Supplier is liable for all damage and losses the User incurs either directly or indirectly as a result of a defect in the Items/deliveries due to a failure of the Supplier to meet its obligations under the Order or Agreement, or by reason of an unlawful act, a violation of official safety regulations or other reasons attributable to or which lies within the responsibility of the Supplier.
+1. Regardless of whether the damage, harm and losses are caused by the Supplier, its personnel or parties which the Supplier has involved in the performance of the Agreement, the Supplier is liable for and shall indemnify, defend and hold the Company, its affiliated companies, and its respective officers, directors, employees, customers, users and agents harmless from and against all claims, damage, harm and losses the Company or any third party incurs either directly or indirectly as a result of a defect in the Items/deliveries, a failure of the Supplier to meet its obligations under the Order or Agreement, or by reason of an unlawful act, a violation of official safety regulations or other reasons attributable to or which lay within the responsibility of the Supplier.

 Article 13: Invoicing and payment